opencontext/arches-via-docker/README.md

 # NOTE
-This repo will hopefully streamline deployment of Arches for use in archaeological teaching and learning applications.
+This repo will hopefully streamline deployment of Arches for use on the Web.
+Eventually, we hope to use this as the basis for deploying instances of Arches for use in archaeological teaching and learning applications.

-The repo started by forking:
+None of this code is very original.
+This repo started by forking: https://github.com/evgeniy-khist/letsencrypt-docker-compose
-https://github.com/evgeniy-khist/letsencrypt-docker-compose

 Some elements of this repo are also derived from: